Writing a funeral speech step-by-step

 Do you want it to be solemn?
 Do you want it to be lighter, perhaps even humorous?
 Or do you want a balance of both?

-To help decide ask yourself; what would your loved one have wanted?
-Be guided by your answer.
 There are no "right" or "wrong" ways.
 This a decision for yourself, the family and friends.
 A life contains joy as well as sorrow and laughing through tears can be a real reflection of that.

-It might look this:
+The order might look this:

 Introduction:

-Statement of who I am and relationship to loved one
+Statement of who I am and relationship to loved-one

 Body: